natasha-stanley/memory-game/README.md

 ### Acknowledgements

 A massive, huge thank you to my mentor, [Sunny Hebbar](https://github.com/hebs87).
-His guidance and assistance were invaluable and saved me from going (completely) insane.
+His guidance and assistance were invaluable and saved me from going (completely) insane, as well as my friends for playing the game and revealing some logical errors.
+Oops.